<< Back to Media

 April 19, 2022

-Some of the most innovative technologies tackling the climate crisis are spearheaded by U.S. Federal agencies.
-The Department of Energy is providing safe and sustainable clean energy options with advanced nuclear technology.
+U.S. Federal agencies spearhead some of the most innovative technologies tackling the climate crisis.
+The Department of Energy provides safe and sustainable clean energy options with advanced nuclear technology.
 U.S. farmers and ranchers now have broader access to local climate data collected, collated, and distributed by the Department of Agriculture.
 And thanks to the Environment Protection Agency’s development of an “energy-environment-economic optimization model” (a mathematical tool), U.S. cities can determine which clean energy resources and technologies can best serve their communities, reduce costs, and meet climate targets.

-These examples are from just three of the twenty-one federal agencies that make up the National Climate Task Force the Biden Administration established a year ago, and to date they are delivering on a mandate to reduce climate pollution and increase resilience to the impacts of climate change.
+These examples are from just three of the twenty-one federal agencies that make up the National Climate Task Force the Biden Administration established a year ago.
+To date, they are delivering on a mandate to reduce climate pollution and increase resilience to the impacts of climate change.

 A “Whole-of-Government” Climate Policy

-• Spur jobs and economic growth, especially through innovation, commercialization, and deployment of clean energy technologies and infrastructure
+- Spur jobs and economic growth, primarily through innovation, commercialization, and deployment of clean energy technologies and infrastructure

 “The Federal Government must drive assessment, disclosure, and mitigation of climate pollution and climate-related risks in every sector of our economy, marshaling the creativity, courage, and capital necessary to make our Nation resilient in the face of this threat.
 Together, we must combat the climate crisis with bold, progressive action that combines the full capacity of the Federal Government with efforts from every corner of our Nation, every level of government, and every sector of our economy.”